Malaysia exported US$329.5 billion worth of products around the globe in 2024.

 Countries Generating the Greatest Trade Surpluses for Malaysia

-Malaysia posted an overall $60.9 billion surplus on goods traded during 2021, up 38.4% from $44 billion in black ink one year earlier.
+Malaysia posted an overall US$30 billion surplus on goods traded during 2024, reducing -36.2% from $47 billion in black ink one year earlier in 2023.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.